mugglim/build-your-own-tanstack-query/docs/en.md

 ## Step 3: Additional Features

-### 1. Triggering Refetch on Focus State Changes
+### 1. Trigger refetch when the browser’s focus state changes

 **Description**

-Implement functionality similar to refetchOnWindowFocus.
+Implement the refetchOnWindowFocus option.

 **Requirements**

-- [ ] Call the fetch method of the Query object whenever the browser’s focus state changes.
+- [ ] Call the fetch method of the Query whenever the browser’s focus state changes.

 **Code**

-You can achieve this by modifying the logic in the QueryCache object and the QueryClientProvider component.
+You can implement this by modifying the QueryCache and QueryClientProvider.

 **_core/QueryCache.ts_**

-- Execute the fetch function of all cached Query objects whenever the onFocus method is called.
+- Execute the fetch function of all cached Query whenever the onFocus method is called.

 ```jsx
 class QueryCache {